Calvin and Hobbes: Merchandising

-Calvin and Hobbes had almost no official product merchandising.
-Watterson held that comic strips should stand on their own as an art form and although he did not start out completely opposed to merchandising in all forms (or even for all comic strips), he did reject an early syndication deal that involved incorporating a more marketable, licensed character into his strip.
-In spite of being an unproven cartoonist, and having been flown all the way to New York to discuss the proposal, Watterson reflexively resented the idea of "cartooning by committee" and turned it down.
+Almost no legitimate Calvin and Hobbes merchandise exists.
+Watterson believed that comic strips should be regarded as an art form.
+Although he did not initially oppose all forms of merchandising, he rejected an early syndication deal that would have involved incorporating a more marketable, licensed character named Robotman into the strip.

-When Calvin and Hobbes was accepted by Universal Syndicate, and began to grow in popularity, Watterson found himself at odds with the syndicate, which urged him to begin merchandising the characters and touring the country to promote the first collections of comic strips.
-Watterson refused, believing that the integrity of the strip and its artist would be undermined by commercialization, which he saw as a major negative influence in the world of cartoon art, and that licensing his character would only violate the spirit of his work.
-He gave an example of this in discussing his opposition to a Hobbes plush toy: that if the essence of Hobbes' nature in the strip is that it remain unresolved whether he is a real tiger or a stuffed toy, then creating a real stuffed toy would only destroy the magic.
-However, having initially signed away control over merchandising in his initial contract with the syndicate, Watterson commenced a lengthy and emotionally draining battle with Universal to gain control over his work.
-Ultimately Universal did not approve any products against Watterson's wishes, understanding that, unlike other comic strips, it would be nearly impossible to separate the creator from the strip if Watterson chose to walk away.
+When Calvin and Hobbes was accepted by Universal Syndicate and grew in popularity, Watterson disagreed with the syndicate, which urged him to merchandise the characters and tour the country to promote the first strip collections.
+Watterson refused, believing that the integrity of the strip and its artist would be undermined by commercialization, which he saw as a major negative influence in the world of cartoon art, and that licensing his characters would violate the spirit of his work.
+However, having signed away merchandising control in his initial contract with the syndicate, Watterson began a lengthy and emotionally draining battle with Universal to gain control over his work.
+Ultimately, Universal did not approve any products against Watterson's wishes, understanding that, unlike with comic strips, it would be nearly impossible to separate the creator from the strip if Watterson chose to walk away.
+One estimate suggests that Watterson forwent $300–$400 million.